Armando Galarraga: Houston Astros

-He signed a minor league contract as a free agent with the Houston Astros on May 21, 2012.
+On May 21, 2012, Galarraga signed a minor league contract with the Houston Astros.
+He had his contract selected to the major league roster on July 28.
 He pitched in five games for the Astros between July 28 and August 19, losing four of them.
-Galarraga was designated for assignment on August 22 and released on August 25, 2012.
+Galarraga was designated for assignment on August 22, he cleared waivers and was released on August 25.

 Cincinnati Reds

-Galarraga signed a minor league contract with the Cincinnati Reds in January 2013.
+On January 17, 2013, Galarraga signed a minor league contract with the Cincinnati Reds.

 Colorado Rockies

-He was traded to the Colorado Rockies for Parker Frazier on July 15, 2013.
-He was assigned to AAA affiliate Colorado Springs Sky Sox.
+On July 15, 2013, Galarraga was traded to the Colorado Rockies in exchange for Parker Frazier.
+He was assigned to the Triple–A Colorado Springs Sky Sox.
+He elected free agency following the season on November 4.

 Texas Rangers

-In January 2014, Galarraga joined the Texas Rangers on a minor league deal.
-He was released on March 24.
+On February 3, 2014, Galarraga signed a minor league contract with the Texas Rangers.
+He was released on March 23.

-Chinatrust Brother Elephants
+Chinatrust Brothers

-Galarraga signed a contract with the Chinatrust Brother Elephants of Taiwan's Chinese Professional Baseball League in April 2014.
-He pitched 10 games and posted an ERA of 4.470.
+On April 17, 2014, Galarraga signed with the Chinatrust Brothers of the Chinese Professional Baseball League.
+He pitched 10 games and posted an ERA of 4.47.
 He was released by the club on July 5, 2014.

 Pericos de Puebla

-In 2015, Galarraga signed a contract with the Pericos de Puebla of the Mexican League.
+On February 6, 2015, Galarraga signed with the Pericos de Puebla of the Mexican League.
+In 10 starts for Puebla, Galarraga logged a 3–3 record and 3.75 ERA with 26 strikeouts across 50 1/3 innings pitched.
+He was released by the Pericos on June 21.

 In between, Galarraga played winter ball with the Leones del Caracas club of the Venezuelan League in parts of seven seasons spanning 2009–2014.

 Galarraga retired from professional baseball in December 2015.

+Personal life

+Armando and his wife Christin met when he was a minor league player for the Montreal Expos and she was a strength and conditioning coach for the team.
+The couple had two wedding ceremonies: one in Chicago, Illinois on January 19, 2008, and the other in Venezuela on January 28.